Jbleezy/BO1-Reimagined/README.md

 #### Sidequest
 * Steps in solo are now the same as in coop
 * Fuse spawns before starting the sidequest
-* Increased generators' damage hitbox
+* Generators' damage hitbox is now more accurate
 * Bottle no longer breaks when it hits the ground
 * Lighthouse dials can now be rotated faster
 * Rotating a lighthouse dial no longer rotates other lighthouse dials